 The Trevi Fountain is one of the most popular, and photographed, fountain in the world.
 This grand fountain, most likely the most beautiful one in Rome

 , is located in the Quirinale district and is clearly the masterpiece of the small Trevi square.
 "Trevi" is derived from the word "Trivium", meaning "where three streets meet".
 This monumental baroque Trevi Fountain is within a walking distance of the Piazza Navona

 The fountain was designed by the artist Nicola Salvi, who was commissioned by Pope Clement XII in 1732.
 Salvi based his designed on one that Bernini started one century earlier but he was halted after the death of Pope Urban VIII.
 It took about thirty years to build the fountain and it was finally completed in 1762.

-The Aqua Virgo, an aqueduct constructed two thousand years ago still supplies the fountain's water.
+The Aqua Virgo, an aqueduct constructed two thousand years ago still supplies water to the famous fountain.
 The aqueduct was built by General Agrippa under Augustus around 19 B.C. and it brought water from the Salone springs 19 kilometres away into Rome.
 The Aqua Virgo, or "Vergine", is the only aqueduct that never interrupted to provide the city with water since the ancient Romans.